History of the Dunedin urban area: Post war (1945–present)

 After the war prosperity and population growth revived, although Dunedin trailed as the fourth 'main centre'.
 The university expanded, the rest of the city did not.

 This was a culturally vibrant time with the university's new privately endowed fellowships for writers, composers and visual artists, bringing James K Baxter, Ralph Hotere, Janet Frame, Hone Tuwhare and others, back to the city, or to Dunedin for the first time, where some stayed and many lingered.
 Good Modernist buildings appeared, such as the Dental School and Ted McCoy's Otago Boys' High School and Richardson building, evidence that this born-in-Dunedin designer could find a way of marrying Modernism to the revivalist inheritance.

 From 1953 till 1975 Dunedin had its first female member of parliament, Ethel Emma McMillan, who was also the first women to be elected to the Dunedin City Council in 1950.

 An urban marae had been suggested in Dunedin since the 1960s but it was not until 1980 that the Arai Te Uru Marae opened.
 This still made it one of the first urban marae in the country.
 A political motivated arson destroyed the buildings in 1997 and they were reopened after a rebuild in 2003.
-The marae also provided accommodation and support for Bhutanese refugees, displaced by from the 2011 Christchurch earthquakes.
+The marae also provided accommodation and support for Bhutanese refugees, displaced by the 2011 Christchurch earthquakes.